TBeetle/Room-Maker/README.md

 To install:

-We're going to use pipenv to create virtual environment's which can be created with -
+We're going to use pipenv to create virtual environments which can be created with -

 pipenv --python "<path-to-python>" install --ignore-pipfile